 Learning to cope with the expectations of other people is an important skill for a sports person.
 If you think that you would benefit from some help with this, then do get in touch.

-Get your mojo and motivation back
+Get your mojo and motivation back for sport

 The physical and psychological rigours of training and competition can take their toll.